MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/faq.md

 Based on our testing of the installation, it should take less than 15 minutes.
 This does not include time required to customize the site to your requirements.

-### 4. Can we make the Custom learning for Office 365 a subsite of our primary SharePoint site collection?
+### 4. Can we make the Custom Learning for Office 365 a subsite of our primary SharePoint site collection?

 No. The site is based on a communication site template, which is always meant to be a root site collection.